Project Space Open Call 2020 (CLOSED)

 The Project space is intended for exhibitions and projects that use photography or other lens-based media as tools for art or research.
 The space shows stimulating exhibitions by both fresh talents and more established artists.
 Photography professionals and students as well as visual artists making photographic art can apply.
 Applications can also be submitted in the name of workgroups.

-The decisions were made by The Finnish Museum of Photography’s acting chief curator Tiina Rauhala, curator Maria Faarinen and photographer Karl Ketamo.
+The decisions were made by The Finnish Museum of Photography’s acting chief curator Tiina Rauhala and curator Reetta Haarajoki.

 The application must consist of a single pdf file.
 However, if the exhibition includes video, you can add a link to it instead of sending the video file as an attachment.